gucci-j/light-transformer-emnlp2021/README.md

     ```

 2. **Create a json config file**
 You need to create a `.json` file for configuration or use command line arguments.
-A sample `.json` file is available in `./params/finetune/glue/`.

     ```json
     {